Melania Trump's Dress This New Year's Eve Is Nothing Like The One She Donned Last Year And People Are Talking

 Finally, the mystery of what (and who) Melania Trump is wearing on New Year’s Eve 2017 is out in the open.
-Still, the debate rages on as many compare the dress First Lady Melania Trump wore at last year’s Mar-a-Lago Resort New Year’s Eve 2016 party with the one she stepped out in this year.
+Still, the debate rages on as many compare the dress first lady Melania Trump wore at last year’s Mar-a-Lago Resort New Year’s Eve 2016 party with the one she stepped out in this year.

 As a who’s who cadre of invitees arrived at Donald and Melania Trump’s New Year’s Eve gala in Palm Beach, the media pool was there to snap pictures on the red carpet.
-However, all eyes were peeled for signs of Melania Trump’s arrival as many awaited confirmation about what dress she selected for the festive occasion that marked her first year in the White House as the First Lady of the United States.
+However, all eyes were peeled for signs of Melania Trump’s arrival as many awaited confirmation about what dress she selected for the festive occasion that marked her first year in the White House as the first lady of the United States.

 As multiple sources report, Melania Trump has quickly become a lightning rod for fashion and has a knack for setting trends.
-As admirers have said of the Slovenia-born former model, Melania has a high dress IQ and her choice to help usher in the New Year didn’t disappoint.
+As admirers have said of the Slovenia-born former model, Melania has a high dress IQ and her choice to help usher in the new year didn’t disappoint.

 Melania, 47, arrived on the Mar-a-Lago red carpet with her husband and son.
 The fashion-savvy first lady sported a dress by Erdem’s Emery.
 The pink form-fitting frock featured floral sequin and is valued at $5,500.
-Reportedly some online retailers are offering Melania’s New Year’s Eve dress at half the cost, according to the Palm Beach Post.
+Reportedly, some online retailers are offering Melania’s New Year’s Eve dress at half the cost, according to the Palm Beach Post.

 Melania wore her burnt sienna hair long.
 Mrs. Trump’s face featured a makeup palette of soft tones.
 She paired her holiday dress with a pair of “Dolly” pink Christian Louboutin pumps.
 Her son, Barron, and the president looked dapper in matching black tuxedos alongside Melania.

 What a difference a year makes, right?
-During Donald and Melania’s New Year’s Eve 2016 party — then, the Trumps had not yet officially taken the White House — the first-lady-to-be donned a custom Dolce & Gabbana dress at their Mar-a-Lago property.
+During Donald and Melania’s New Year’s Eve 2016 party — then, the Trumps had not yet officially moved into the White House — the first-lady-to-be donned a custom Dolce & Gabbana dress at their Mar-a-Lago property.

-President Trump and First Lady Melania Trump Arrive at a New Years Eve Party at Mar-a-Lago… https://t.co/vMnobxbatZ pic.twitter.com/N80cF4tQPF

 Many thought the Italian-made number foreshadowed Melania’s style as Michelle Obama’s successor.
 Reportedly, the black and sleeveless cocktail dress boasted a price tag of nearly $3,000, according to the Hollywood Reporter.